Iamvivek-gupta/interview/README.md

 ```

 ### Explanation:
 1. **Base Case**: The function stops calling itself when the number reaches 0.
-This prevents infinite recursion.
+This prevents from infinite recursion.
 2. **Recursive Case**: The function prints the current number and then calls itself with the number decremented by 1.

 When you run `countDown(5)`, the output will be: